All Blessings' D.R. Congo Program is temporarily on hold. New applications are not being accepted at this time.

 not adopt more than three children from the D.R.
 Congo.

-unless the court grants an exemption.
-Couples should have been married for
+accepted for this program.
+Couples should have been married for at least

 - INCOME: No requirements.
 (USCIS requires that